2016 Kaikōura earthquake: Ecological disturbance

 Uplift along the coast at Kaikōura (up to 6 metres) exposed the intertidal zone, which resulted in a large-scale die off of many organisms including Durvillaea bull kelp.
 The loss of Durvillaea kelp caused ecological disturbance, significantly affecting the biodiversity of the local intertidal community.
 Aerial drone imaging two years after the earthquake indicated that Durvillaea abundance remained low on reefs with significant uplift, but it revealed offshore refuge populations less frequently detected by field researchers.
-Genomic research sampling D. antartica populations before and after the 2016 earthquake indicates that the original populations have managed to survive and are dominating the initial recolonisation process along the newly formed intertidal coastline.
+Genomic research sampling of D. antarctica populations before and after the 2016 earthquake indicates that the original populations have managed to survive and are dominating the initial recolonisation process along the newly formed intertidal coastline.
 However, D. antarctica remains sparse and further change in genetic diversity is possible over the next coming decades.

+Pāua were especially affected by the uplift of the Kaikōura coastline because their habitat is close to shore.
+In the days immediately after the earthquake, volunteers moved between 20,000 and 56,000 kilos of pāua from the uplifted rocks where they were stranded, back into the water.
+Affected areas were closed to all pāua harvesting after the earthquake to allow the species to recover.
+Commercial harvesters and divers had their Total Allowable Commercial Catch (TACC) halved, which caused financial pressure for small family-owned businesses.
+The fishery reopened for three months from December 2021 to February 2022, and after analysis of this period the fishery reopened to recreational and commercial harvesting in 2023.

 The Hutton's shearwater (Puffinus huttoni) colony in the Seaward Kaikōura ranges was extensively damaged by the earthquake.
 Large landslides buried up to 20% of the existing colony areas.
 Extensive shaking damaged the integrity of many burrows in the remaining shingle and soil tussock-covered habitat used by these alpine nesting seabirds.
 The birds were at the peak of egg laying in mid-November and with the quake happening at midnight there would have been considerable losses of birds nesting within breeding burrows.
 The earthquake also buried one of the two boulders remaining inhabited by the eyelash seaweed, with the condition of the other 4 km away being unknown.
 The species has not been found in the wild since the earthquake, and it may now be extinct.